bannsec/revenge/docs/overview/plugins/dwarf/index.rst

 Functions are enumerated and exposed via the :attr:`~revenge.plugins.dwarf.Dwarf.functions` property.
-You can utilize the :meth:`~revenge.plguins.dwarf.Dwarf.lookup_function` method to resolve an address to it's function.
+You can utilize the :meth:`~revenge.plugins.dwarf.Dwarf.lookup_function` method to resolve an address to it's function.

 Source Lookup